Linux CLI: The Commands I Use Every Day

 find . -name "*.pyc" -delete

-Be careful with -delete.
-It doesn't ask for confirmation.
-I've typed this wrong before โ put -delete before -name and it tried to delete everything.
-The order of flags matters with find and getting them wrong can be destructive.
-I always do a dry run first without -delete to see what it would match.
+Careful with -delete.
+No confirmation prompt.
+Typed this wrong once โ put -delete before -name and it tried to delete everything.
+Flag order matters with find and mistakes can be destructive.
+Always dry run first without -delete to check what matches.

 du -sh /* 2>/dev/null | sort -rh | head -10

-The 2>/dev/null suppresses permission-denied errors for directories you can't read.
-Without it, you get a screen full of error messages mixed in with the useful output.
+2>/dev/null suppresses permission-denied errors for directories you can't read.
+Without it, useful output is buried in error messages.

-I've mostly switched to fd for file finding (a Rust rewrite of find with better syntax) and ncdu for disk usage analysis (interactive, lets you drill into directories).
-Both are noticeably faster on large filesystems.
-But find and du are on every system, which matters when you're SSH'd into a minimal server that doesn't have your nice tools installed.
+Mostly switched to fd for file finding (Rust rewrite of find with saner syntax) and ncdu for disk usage analysis (interactive, lets you drill into directories).
+Both noticeably faster on large filesystems.
+More detail about these modern replacements and the rest of my terminal setup in my terminal productivity tools post.
+But find and du exist on every system, which matters when you're SSH'd into a minimal server without your nice tools.

 Text Processing

-The pipe-things-together approach is one of those Unix ideas that sounds academic until you actually need it, and then it's surprisingly practical.
+The pipe-things-together approach.
+Sounds academic until you need it, then it's surprisingly practical.

 grep -oP '[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}' dump.txt